QuesmaOrg/quesma/docs/public/docs/config-primer.md

 ### Quesma licensing configuration

-In order to be able to use `hydrolix` or `clickhouse` backend connectors, one needs to supply `licenseKey` in the configuration file.
+In order to be able to use `hydrolix` or `clickhouse` backend connectors Quesma requires a commercial license key (supplied in the `licenseKey` field of the configuration file).
 Contact us at support@quesma.com if you need one.
 ```yaml
 licenseKey: ZXlKcGJuTjBZV3hz...
 ```